James F. Byrnes High School

-James F. Byrnes High School is located in Duncan, South Carolina.
-It is named after the former Governor of South Carolina and U.S. Secretary of State, James F. Byrnes.
+James F. Byrnes High School is a public high school located in Duncan, South Carolina.
+A part of Spartanburg County School District 5, it is named after the former Governor of South Carolina and U.S. Secretary of State, James F. Byrnes.
+The current principal is Erin Greenway.

 The James F. Byrnes Freshman Academy is situated at the former location of D. R. Hill Middle School.